Updated: Mar 3, 2022

 Readiness testing pre-production upgrades – In many practices, the independent test team holds the responsibility for approving the system before use in the internal production environment.

 Some purists say that the idea of independent test teams is simply an anti-pattern for what Agile development is all about.
 Simply yes, it may start there, but there is a big difference between theoretical aspects that looks good on paper but do not hold water in real execution and pragmatic good sense.

 To determine whether to follow the purists or do what is suitable for your organization, answer the following questions:

 Do your Agile teams have the knowledge and experience to handle the non-functional side of testing (e.g., performance, scale, security, usability, etc.)?

 How is non-functional testing affecting your team’s ability to deliver real value to the business?

 How many of the escaped bugs were supposed to be found during regular development cycles, which could be found by an independent testing process?

 Do your Agile teams have the capacity to handle the effort involved in non-functional testing?

 Are your teams new to Agile and still not adapted to this new development process?

-Sometimes the need for an independent test team is just an essential part of the overall development cycle, especially at the start of an Agile transition where the teams are still not familiar with the concept and effort involved in short delivery cycles.
+Sometimes the need for an independent test team is just an essential part of the overall development cycle, especially at the start of an Agile transition.
+The teams are still unfamiliar with the concept and effort involved in short delivery cycles.